TavorB/oasis_stat/docs/index.rst

 Usage
 =====

-The package is currently documented primarily in each function's docstring.
-For a more detailed explanation of the test, please refer to the original paper: https://www.pnas.org/doi/10.1073/pnas.2304671121.
+The package is currently documented primarily in each function's docstring, where a detailed description, along with the input and outputs of each function can be found.
+For more background on the test, and a detailed description of it's theoretical guarantees and the optimization procedures devised, please refer to the original paper: https://www.pnas.org/doi/10.1073/pnas.2304671121.

-### List of Functions
+**List of Functions:**

 - `splitCounts`: Downsamples a matrix.
 Very slight modification of https://stackoverflow.com/questions/11818215/subsample-a-matrix-python.
 This downsamples uniformly at random.